clokep/relapse/docs/openid.md

 [hydra]: https://www.ory.sh/docs/hydra/
 [github-idp]: https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps

-## Preparing Synapse
+## Preparing Relapse

-The OpenID integration in Synapse uses the [`authlib`](https://pypi.org/project/Authlib/) library, which must be installed as follows:
+The OpenID integration in Relapse uses the [`authlib`](https://pypi.org/project/Authlib/) library, which must be installed as follows:

  * The relevant libraries are included in the Docker images and Debian packages provided by `matrix.org` so no further action is needed.

- * If you installed Synapse into a virtualenv, run `/path/to/env/bin/pip install matrix-synapse[oidc]` to install the necessary dependencies.
+ * If you installed Relapse into a virtualenv, run `/path/to/env/bin/pip install matrix-relapse[oidc]` to install the necessary dependencies.

  * For other installation mechanisms, see the documentation provided by the maintainer.